Section A: Fees for Admitted Patients

 Errors that are not accurately corrected by health services, such as a patient’s data of birth, continuously cycle through both the DH and TAC databases and remain unmatched and as a result unfunded.
 This causes additional review, reconciliation and problem solving by the TAC and DH.
 Hospitals are required to ensure that information is keyed in with a high level of accuracy to prevent future errors and be proactive in identifying and remedying anomalies prior to sending data to the DH.

-The First Service Project, commenced in 2013, enables hospitals to directly submit claim forms to the TAC on behalf of patients who have been treated or admitted to hospital as a result of a transport accident.
+First Service is a TAC initiative which enables hospitals to directly submit claim forms to the TAC on behalf of patients who have been treated or admitted to hospital as a result of a transport accident.
 All relevant information is collected at the time of lodgement so TAC can make a decision on the claim more quickly.

-Further information on the First Service project is available in the attachment; hospitals can also contact the TAC directly to seek information or to enquire about specific TAC clients claims.
+Further information on First Service is available in the attachment; hospitals can also contact the TAC directly to seek information or to enquire about specific TAC clients claims.

-For hospitals who are not yet engaged with the First Service project, hospitals and/or patients are encouraged to contact the TAC for claim lodgement by calling 1300 654 329.
+For hospitals who are not yet engaged with First Service, hospitals and/or patients can continue under the existing arrangements and are encouraged to contact the TAC for claim lodgement by calling 1300 654 329.
 Hospitals should make themselves aware of the form’s specific requirements.
-Where hospital data does not exactly match the details a patient has entered on a TAC claim form there will be significant delays in payment from the TAC as both TAC and DH will be impacted by the reconciliation processes.
+Where hospital data does not exactly match the details a patient has entered on a TAC claim form this may impact payment timelines and the reconciliation process for both TAC and DH.

 Monthly status reports to hospitals include: